 There are a few heart attack risk factors you may not have heard of, including second-hand smoke and skipping the flu shot.
 Learn more.

-Heart disease is still the leading cause of death in the United States, though there are signs that people are living more healthily.
+Heart disease is still a leading cause of death in the United States, though there are signs that people are living more healthily.

 Daily habits explain up to half of deaths from heart events.
 That means you can take control and feel more confident if you pay attention to heart attack risk factors and do everything you can to avoid them.